kledsonhugo/azure-ado-selfagent/README.md

 # Azure DevOps Self-hosted agents

-An agent that you set up and manage on your own to run jobs is a self-hosted agent.
+An agent that you set up and manage on your own to run Azure DevOps pipeline jobs.

-You can use self-hosted agents in Azure Pipelines.

 Self-hosted agents give you more control to install dependent software needed for your builds and deployments.

 <br><br>
 ## Sign up for [Azure Pipelines](https://learn.microsoft.com/en-us/azure/devops/pipelines/get-started/pipelines-sign-up?view=azure-devops)

+> **Note**

-Sign up for an Azure DevOps organization and Azure Pipelines to begin managing CI/CD to deploy your code. <br><br>
+> Sign up for an Azure DevOps organization to begin managing CI/CD to deploy your code.

+> If you have already an Azure DevOps organization, jump to [Create and manage agent pools](#create-and-manage-agent-pools)

+<br><br>

 1. Log into [Azure DevOps](https://dev.azure.com/) using your Microsoft account.